Strengthening Safety & Quality

 On Jan.
 5, 2024, a mid-exit door (MED) plug detached from the left side of a 737-9 carrying 171 passengers and crew, leading to a rapid decompression.
 The pilots and cabin crew brought the airplane and everyone onboard safely back to the ground.

-Boeing continues to fully cooperate with the U.S. National Transportation Safety Board (NTSB) and the Federal Aviation Administration (FAA) in their investigations.
+Boeing fully cooperated with the U.S. National Transportation Safety Board (NTSB) and the Federal Aviation Administration (FAA) in their investigations.

-Boeing took immediate action last January to ensure the safety of our fleet and production operations for all of our airplanes.
+Boeing took immediate action in January 2024 to ensure the safety of our fleet and production operations for all of our airplanes.

 Then, we gathered feedback from our employees, regulator, customers and independent experts to develop a comprehensive plan that strengthens our safety management, quality assurance and safety culture across our production systems.